strlcat/randsaddr/README.md

 ```
 for IPv6 (preferred).

-List of syscalls which `randsaddr.so` will control is given as comma separated list: `socket,connect,send,sendto,sendmsg`.
+List of syscalls which `randsaddr.so` will control is given as comma separated list: `socket,bind,connect,send,sendto,sendmsg`.
 If a single entry, e.g. `send` is prefixed with dash, like `-send`, it's usage will be disabled and forced to pass through.

-Note that `socket` used with server daemons may produce their misbehavior.
+Note that `socket` used with server daemons may produce their misbehavior!

-Additionally, `eui64` will enable, and `-eui64` will disable generation of EUI64 style IPv6 addresses.
+`bind` call is special: it allows remapping of subnets an application tries to bind to transparently, say, to rebind IPv6 "any address" `::/128` to randomly generated address from `2001:db8:ffff:eeee:8:9::/96`, one can specify `::/128=2001:db8:ffff:eeee:8:9::/96`, or to exclude certain subnets from address space with `B` prefix flag (see below).

-Each `SUBNET/PREFIX` can also be configured with `E` (eui64 style for this subnet) and `-` (remove subnet from address space).
+Each `SUBNET/PREFIX` can also be configured with it's prefix flags:

+* `E`: make address look like eui64 address from specified subnet,
+* `W`: whitelist (exclude) this subnet from broader subnet, say, `2001:db8:1::/48,W2001:db8:1:a::/64` will not produce addresses belonging to `2001:db8:1:a::/64` subnet at all,
+* `B`: with `bind` call, do never allow this subnet to be bindable at all (this is littly different from `W`: it's scope is limited only to `bind` call),
+* `F`: always fill address nibbles (never allow addressess like `2001:db8:0a:0d:fd00:1c::2` with multiple zero four bit groups to be generated)

 ### Example